menu icon

 University information

-UCL (University College London) is consistently ranked among the top ten universities in the world, conducting leading research across a wide range of subject areas.
-Throughout its long and prestigious history, it has inspired and educated countless minds and produced 30 Nobel prize recipients.
-With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to around 42,000 students...more
+University College London (UCL) is consistently ranked among the top ten universities in the world, conducting leading research across a wide range of subject areas.
+Throughout its long and prestigious history, it has inspired and educated countless minds and produced over 30 Nobel prize recipients.
+With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to over 50,000 students...more